Want to see the most Instagrammed landmarks in Vancouver, BC in real life? Here's where to find them.

 Gastown Steam Clock - #gastownclock

-Photographers just love the Gastown Steam Clock, and there are truly gorgeous images of this Vancouver landmark all over Instagram (though they're rarely hashtagged with the full name).
+Photographers and tourists just love the Gastown steam clock, and there are truly gorgeous images of this Vancouver landmark all over Instagram (though they're rarely hashtagged with the full name).
 Although Gastown itself is one of the oldest parts of Vancouver, this antique-looking clock was actually built in 1977; it is a working steam clock, though, that whistles every 15 minutes.

 Where to find it: Corner of Water Street and Cambie Street, Downtown Vancouver